Motubucs/Motubucs/README.md

 My Name's Mustafa T.
 I am a skilled graphic designer and animator.
-I am also majoring in software engineering in UTM JB Im currently experimenting in video game design and making any simple video game projects to expand my expertise.
+I am also majoring in software engineering in UTM JB.
+Im currently experimenting in video game design and making any simple video game projects to expand my expertise.

 <!---